Leonruocco/Roosevelt-Forest-tree-classification/README.md

 We also perform hyperparameter tuning with GridSearchCV to test a few parameters such as batch size, epoch number and optimisers.
 Using the results of this search we then train a NN and test it on our hold-out set.

 The NN is still performing suspiciously well, so we're going to take a bit of a tangent here and try out a different dataset.

+# Roosevelt Forest dataset: Roosevelt_forest_cover_knnClassifier
+In this notebook we analyse a dataset containing tree observations from four areas of the Roosevelt National Forest.
+In contrast to the penguin dataset, this is a very large dataset with over 50k entries and a large number of features (55).

+The dataset is very clean and requires no pre-processing clean-up so we jump straight in to EDA in terms of studying the feature distributions.
+There are both continuous numeric data distributuions and a large number of already one-hot-encoded categorical features.
+There is up to a 5-order-of-magnitude difference in number of entries between feature columns and a large range of standard deviations indicating that some form of principle-component-analysis will be applicable here.

+We take a simple approach at first and simply remove the columns with a standard-deviation less than 0.3, the reasoning being that; high variance data contains more information producing more trainable models.
+This also helps substantially reduce runtimes.
+The feature distributions are also scaled with normalisation and standardisation for later comparison.

+Analysing the results of a Knn-classifier on all columns with std-devs>0.3, compared to just the continuous numeric data columns, suggests that the inclusion of the extra high-variance categorical feature columns adds sufficient trainability to the model with higher testing accuracies. k-fold cross-validation (CV) confirms this.

+Interestingly, we find that the testing accuracies for CV performed on the raw data actually produces the highest testing accuriacies, with the normaliston scaled data performing better than the standardised data---as one might expect given the skewed nature of the distribtuions.
+Nevertheless, the performance of the unscaled data is surprising and bears closer inspection.

+This is further explored by varying the number of k-neighest neighbors.
+The scaled data appears to outperform the raw data for higher k-values, but the other way around for low-k values, suggesting this discrepancy is likely not due to an overfitting problem i.e. one would expect overfitting to be a problem at higher k-values.

+All-in-all the highest testing accuracy achieved, with CV, was 0.97%.